bobiasg/cfj-cognito-amplify/content/2_Lab_1_User_Pool_API_Authentication/27_Social_Login.md

 Update redirect Url in Hosted UI setting
 ![Social](/images/120-social-20.png)

-Open browser at https://localhost:3000, click "Sign In" and select "Sign in with CognitoGoogle"
+Open browser at https://localhost:3000, click "Sign In" and select "**Sign in with CognitoGoogle**"
 ![Social](/images/121-social-21.png)

 In user's view, browser redirect to social page (Google), after alowed by user, it redirect to nextjs, bypass Hosted UI site.

 For username/password login, we use NextAuth credentials provider with the AWS Cognito library

-Add Credentials provider to 'libs/auth.ts'
+Add Credentials provider to '_libs/auth.ts_'
 ```js
 Credentials({
       id: 'credentials',